LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

   listed in the ``specs.json`` file for the platform on which it is run.
 For each TPL set, it will generate a host-config file and copy it to the top-level directory of the local copy of the Axom repository in which the script is run.
-After building all of TPL sets for a platform, it will test Axom against those TPL installs as well as the ``using-with-cmake`` example for correctness.
+After building all of TPL sets for a platform, it will attempt to build Axom and the ``using-with-cmake`` example against each set of TPLs.
 This script stops at the first failed TPL build but attempts to build the Axom source will each host-config.
 It will output a summary at the end indicating which Axom build succeeded or failed.
 * ``build_src.py``: This script uses the existing host-configs in your local clone of the